onflow/flow-go/CONTRIBUTING.md

 If the PR passes CI, it will automatically be pushed to the `master` branch.
 If it fails, bors will comment on the PR so you can fix it.

+See the [documentation](https://bors.tech/documentation/) for a more comprehensive list of bors commands.

 ## Style Guide

 The following is a brief summary of the coding style used in Flow.